AlephAlpha/Nekomata/doc/Builtins.md

 If the input is a string, apply the function to each character.

-If the input is an integer, apply the function to each integer from 0 to the input minus 1.
+If the input is an number, apply the function to each integer from 0 to the input minus 1.

 ### `zipWith` (`ᶻ`, `(m -> 1) -> (m -> 1) where m > 1`)